phac-nml/pipeline-standards/README.md

 * `process_low`
 * `process_medium`
 * `process_high`
-* `process_very_high`: An addition over those provided by nf-core.
+* `process_very_high`: This label is an addition over those provided by nf-core to be used for situations where a process needs a lot of resources beyond `process_high`.

 ## 5.2.
-System administrator
+Tuning resource limits with parameters

-The system administrator is responsible for maintaining a mapping between the `label` and the specific resources required by a pipeline.
+Nf-core provides the capability to adjust the maximum resources given to processes in a pipeline using parameters: `--max_cpus`, `--max_memory`, and `--max_time`.
+Pipeline developers will be responsible for making sure thse parameters are available in the `nextflow.config` file.
+See the [nf-core max resources][] documentation for more details.

 # 6. Testing